 Best Garage Floor Epoxy Coating System

 The best coating that you can apply to your garage floor will be a premium multi-coat epoxy system.
 This will consist of a primer coat, 100% solids basecoat, acrylic colored paint chips if you desire, and one or two topcoats of clear epoxy or polyurethane.
 It’s not uncommon for such a floor to be between 30 and 40 mils in thickness.
-These type of floor systems will last 20 years or more.
+These type of floor systems can last 15-20 years or more.

 Any premium epoxy system will involve a primer.
 Most primers will be anywhere from 50% to 70% solids content which will make for a thinner coat and consistency.
 There are many reasons for using a primer.
 The thinner consistency allows for the epoxy to seep deeper into the pores of the concrete to create a better bond.
 It also creates better adhesion for your basecoat and helps to prevent pinholes and bubbles which are caused from out gassing of the concrete.

 Though this epoxy system is the most expensive of garage flooring options, this floor coating will give you the best return for your dollar.
 Cost varies depending on the size of your garage.
-Expect a minimum cost of $850 in materials only for an epoxy primer, color base coat, acrylic paint flakes, and clear top coat for an average sized 2-car garage if installing it yourself.
+Expect a minimum cost of $850 in materials for an epoxy primer, color base coat, acrylic color flakes, and clear top coat for an average sized 2-car garage if installing it yourself.
 Garage flooring contractors start around $4.50 a square foot for a similar system and go up in price from there.

-If you are going to apply and epoxy coating yourself you can create any one of the above combinations.
+If you are going to apply an epoxy coating yourself you can create any one of the above combinations.
 Just remember when looking at different brands, compare both the coverage rate and solids content along with the price.
 If product A covers 250 square feet per container and product B covers 300 square feet per container, you are much better off going with product B if you have a 540 square foot garage.
 Do not attempt to stretch it out or you are destined to receive poor results.

 Another factor to consider is the supplies that come with these kits.
 Some brands include rollers, mixing paddles, spiked shoes, paint brushes and other supplies in their price.
 Lastly is checking to see if they offer technical support.
 If this is your first time at applying a good quality epoxy and you want to make sure all your questions are answered, a manufacturer with good customer service is worth every penny.